Blue Cross Blue Shield of Michigan health insurance review and ratings 2023

 Our take

-Blue Cross Blue Shield of Michigan ranked sixth overall in Insure.com’s list of the Best Health Insurance of Companies for 2023.
+Blue Cross Blue Shield of Michigan ranked tied for 10th in Insure.com’s list of the Best Health Insurance Companies for 2024.

 However, it’s largely limited to residents in the State of Michigan or employees with companies that are headquartered there.